jay3sh/web/_input/posts/2022-03-27-star-trek-tng-holodeck.md

     RIKER: Yes, of course.
 And these rocks and vegetation have much simpler patterns.

 I can’t appreciate enough how masterfully expository these lines are.
 But more impressive is the actual explanation of the workings of the holodeck.
 It’s not a simulation at all.
 Not in a way, we are trying to create virtual environments in our world.
 The holodeck is not merely an illusion to fool the senses.
 It’s apparently created by replicating physical objects.
-It’s an Alternate Reality, not Virtual one.
+It’s an Alternate Reality, not a Virtual one.

 TNG was indeed ahead of its time.